Sujay99999/Agar.io-Clone/readme.md

 ///////////////////////////////////////////////////
 JUMPING STONES

-Could not able to recreate the clamping of the camera to the player's position
+=> Could not able to recreate the clamping of the camera to the player's position => Could not able to configure the AABB type collision detection

+///////////////////////////////////////////////////
+POSSIBLE MODIFICATIONS
+=> If the browser is well supported and able to prcoess heavy tasks, then we can update the leaderboard every frame rather than updating it, when there is a collision => Still not able to exactly get the collision detection correct.
+Sometimes, it gets all fuzzy

+///////////////////////////////////////////////////
+DOUBTS
+=> What is difference between the static files and views in node.js